alfonsof/azure-python-examples/azurefunctioneventgridevent/README.md

 ## Using the code

-* Create the Azure Funtion project and the Azure Function (Boilerplate code)
+* Create the Azure Funtion project and the Azure Function (Boilerplate code).

   *This step is only necessary when you want to create an Azure Function from scratch.*

   The Azure Functions Core Tools help you to create the boilerplate code for the Azure Funtion project and the Azure Function:

-  * Create an Azure Functions project
+  * Create an Azure Functions project.

     In the terminal window or from a command prompt, navigate to an empty folder for your project, and run the following command: